dykstrom/mazela-man/05-chapter-5/README.md

     }
 ```

 Next, we add a collision handler for a ghost and a wall.
-In initPhysics, we add:
+In `initPhysics`, we add:

 ```java
         physics.addCollisionHandler(new CollisionHandler(EntityType.GHOST, EntityType.WALL) {